eshazen/retro-25/notes/VFD-Display/README.md

 Voltage | Current | Notes
 ------- | ------- | -----
   2.5V  |   0.6A  | Filaments (reg to 1.2V)
-  5.0V  |   0.03A | Logic
+  5.0V  |   0.03A | Logic (comes from CPU board)
  20.0V  |   0.6A  | Grids
+  9.0v  |  ~1.A   | CPU board

 Need a power supply.
-Features:  power-up sequence:  (1) 2.5V and 5V on, delay  (2) 20V on.
+Features:  power-up sequence:  (1) 2.5V and 5V(9V) on, delay  (2) 20V on.
 Reverse for power-down.
 20V should be easily adjustable by the user, and should be controlled by CPU or a timer so it goes off to save the tubes.

 ## Notes